Exelord/dark-mode/README.md

 # Dark Mode

-Package for Atom Editor which allow to you switch to dark mode and light mode theme.
+Package for Atom Editor which allow you to switch to `dark mode` and `light mode` theme.

 ![Dark Mode](DarkMode640.gif)